lcsmuller/reflect-c/KNOWN_BUGS.md

 /*#! hello     whatsup?
 */
 ```
-Which has been shown to something result in issues once `CogChef` performs its post-expansion.
-A possible solution is running a `pre-expansion` script that converts all `\` characters it encounters inside of a `CogChef-style comment` to some other character, and then the `post-expansion` should convert it back to the original.
+Which has been shown to something result in issues once `Reflect-C` performs its post-expansion.
+A possible solution is running a `pre-expansion` script that converts all `\` characters it encounters inside of a `Reflect-C style comment` to some other character, and then the `post-expansion` should convert it back to the original.